MurrayPendergrass/MurrayPendergrass.github.io/index.md

 Mountain soup uses a scraping library in Python to extract information from an database website and send an automated email to users of the program.

 ## [In Progress](https://github.com/MurrayPendergrass)
-The above takes you to my general github directory where all of my repositories can be accessed.
+The above takes you to my general GitHub directory where all of my repositories can be accessed.
 I am currently working on uploading my ML modeling projects to GitHub.

 ## Thank You For Visiting
 <img src="./photos/mendog.jpg">